mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 > *The kingdom teeters on the edge of chaos.
 Three noble houses have declared independence.
 But something else is happening too: people are talking.
 Questioning.
 Demanding accountability from their rulers.
 The old order is dying, painful and messy, but a new one is being born.
 One built on truth, not convenient lies.*

 **One Year Later:**
 > *The Kingdom of Thaldros has transformed.
-King Thandris VII rules, but the nobles no longer own their positions by birthright alone.
+King Aldric IV rules, but the nobles no longer own their positions by birthright alone.
 A Parliament has formed—common folk, merchants, even former Unbound members, sitting alongside nobility.
 It's imperfect, messy, full of corruption still... but it's better.
 And it's getting better.*

 **Ten Years Later:**
 > *Historians call it "The Reckoning"—the decade when Tirvandor confronted its lies and emerged stronger.
 The Blackwood Memorial stands in Kaer Thandros's central square: a mother, father, sister, and son, carved from black marble.
 Corvus's name is listed not as "Lord Shadows," but as "Corvus Blackwood, Guardian of Truth."
 Thousands visit yearly.
 Some leave flowers.
 Others leave apologies.*